 Why choose CMRI for epilepsy treatment?

-The Calcutta Medical Research Institute or CMRI is among the multi-specialty hospitals committing itself to fulfil the supreme care to its patients.
+The Calcutta Medical Research Institute or CMRI is among the multi-specialty hospitals committing itself to fulfill the supreme care to its patients.
 We have incorporated highly-skilled and qualified neurologist doctors.
-They make sure that the complications are prevented by giving words of encouragement to the patients for following the instructions after the pre-operative and post-operative procedures.
+They make sure that complications are prevented by giving words of encouragement to the patients for following the instructions after the pre-operative and post-operative procedures.

 Our commitment is to offer remarkable services throughout your journey with us.
 Patient-focused and physician-directed are the two primary elements of our organization.